Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Before you begin

-This page only applies to classic Scrum projects.
+This page only applies to company-managed Scrum projects.

 The Release Hub helps you understand the status of work for your version at a point in time.
 It shows a summary and a breakdown of the issues in the version, grouped by status.
 In addition, if you have connected Jira Software to your development tools, this page also warns you if your development tools are out of sync with Jira Software — for example, completed issues with open pull requests, completed issues with failing builds, completed issues that have unreviewed commits, etc.